woolfel/tensorflow-utilities/README.md

 python convert_keras_h5_to_json.py my_model.h5 my_mode.json

+## Convert Keras H5 to Apple CoreML

+If you want to convert a Keras sequential model to Apple's coreml, use convert_keras_to_coreml.py.
+This version has been tested to work with Tensorflow 2.10.

 ## Profile inference and save the results

 Script demonstrates how to profile inference with Tensorflow and Keras.
 The script will load your model, a tensorflow dataset, test image and output file name.
 If you're using tensorflow dataset, it should work "as is".
 If your dataset is not a standard tensorflow dataset, you can convert it to tensorflow dataset first.